svhawkins/B-Minor-Compiler/README.txt

 ****NOTES

 flags to implement

+in setting the codegen in/out flags for file pointers.
 -o flag added to indicate output file. default name 'output.s'. can also just output redirection.
 -i flag added to indicate input file, if any. defaults to stdin. can also just do input redirection.
--I flag added to indicate 'interactive'. input is stdin and output is stdout. this can be overwrites - or -i options.
+-I flag added to indicate 'interactive'. input is stdin and output is stdout. this can be overwrites -o or -i options.

 -v flag added for 'verbose'. by default off. adds slight explanatory comments to the generated code.

 since this only generates a .s file (human-readable assembly), the generated code is not guaranteed to work